yacineMahdid/artificial-intelligence-and-machine-learning/AI Search Algorithm in Java/README.md

 ### Greedy Search (GDS)
 ![Greedy](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/blob/master/AI%20Search%20Algorithm%20in%20Java/.figures/greedy.png)

+Greedy search use the heuristic function that is setup for a given environment and always pick the next best state in the possible states attainable (called the fringe).
+If the heuristic is very good it means that it will find the goal state very fast, however if the heurstic is approximative it might get stuck at a local optima.

 ### Steepest Ascent Hill Climbing (HCS)
 ![Steepest Ascent Hill Climbing](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/blob/master/AI%20Search%20Algorithm%20in%20Java/.figures/steepest.png)

+This algorithm is similar to greedy search except that it will always find the next best node in the immediate children state.
+This means that the algorithm will move faster down the heurstici optimization, but often do get stuck in local optima.

 ### A* Search
 ![A* Search](https://github.com/yacineMahdid/artificial-intelligence-from-scratch/blob/master/AI%20Search%20Algorithm%20in%20Java/.figures/a_start.png)

+A* is a search algorithm that uses the power of greedy search, but also incorporate another cost which is the accumulated cost of moving through the search tree.
+It is usually the best algorithm to pick for a search in all the one we've seen so far.

+## Code Structure
+The code is structured in two main class:
+- State class: It's purpose is to modelize how a state work and how to get the children state from the current state
+- Solver class: Which uses states and implementation of the above mentioned algorithm to find a solution for the three digit puzzle problem.

+The solution is divided into two section.
+The first is the path from the start state to the goal state.
+The second section is each of the state that were visited by the algorithm even if they do not belong to the solution path.
+This last section allows us to gain more insight about how these algorithm really works.

 ## References
 1. [University of Sidney COMP3308 Curiculuum](https://www.sydney.edu.au/courses/units-of-study/2020/comp/comp3308.html)